 9) Choose Video at the bottom of the interface.

-TIP: To stop the Camera app from resetting your last chosen mode (like Video, Photo or Square) every time you open it, go to Settings → Camera → Preserve Settings and toggle on the option labeled Camera Mode.
+TIP: To stop Camera from resetting your last-used mode like Video or Photo every time it’s launched, go to Settings → Camera → Preserve Settings and toggle on the option labeled Camera Mode.

 10) Tap the Record button or press either Volume button to start and stop recording.

-Your video recorded in 4K resolution at sixty frames per second will be encoded using the H.265 codec and saved as a .MOV file inside the Photos app.
+Your H.265-encoded 4K/60 FPS video will be saved as a .MOV file inside the Photos app.

 About watching 4K video on iPhone

-There’s no need to shoot in 4K unless you plan on enjoying your high-resolution footage on a 4K/5K iMac, Apple TV 4K or a big screen 4K display.
-No iPhones or iPads can reproduce 4K video pixel by pixel as iOS downscales it to display resolution, resulting in loss of detail.
+There’s no need to shoot in 4K unless you plan on enjoying your high-resolution footage on a 4K/5K iMac, Apple TV 4K or an external 4K monitor.
+No iPhones or iPads can reproduce 4K video pixel by pixel—iOS downscales 4K video clips to the display resolution, which results in loss of detail.

 About capture formats and compatibility

-As mentioned, iPhone 8 or newer defaults to the H.265 video codec.
+As mentioned, iPhone 8 and iPhone X default to the H.265 video codec.

-H.265 permits your device to deliver similar video quality at around half the file size of the older H.264 codec.
-Your H.265 videos take up significantly less storage space on the device, sync with iCloud faster and consume less bandwidth when streamed or shared.
+H.265 delivers similar video quality at around half the file size of the older H.264 codec.
+H.265 videos also take up significantly less storage space on your device, sync with iCloud faster and consume less bandwidth when streamed or shared.
+Choosing either 4K/60 FPS or 1080p/240 FPS video recording mode automatically turns on the H.265 codec.

-Third-party apps like FiLMiC Pro may support video recording using the H.265 codec
+Third-party apps like FiLMiC Pro support video capture with the efficient H.265 codec

-NOTE: You won’t see the Formats menu on unsupported devices.
-Capturing in the new HEIF/H.265 format is possible on hardware powered by an A10 Fusion chip or newer, like iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X and 2017 iPad Pro models.
+Video recording using the H.265 codec is supported on devices powered by Apple’s A10 Fusion chip or newer, like iPhone 7, iPhone 8, iPhone X and 2017 iPad Pro models.

 Transferring H.265 media to a Mac or Windows PC via USB?

-The Automatic option transcodes any H.265 videos into the H.264 format and HEIF images into JPEGs.
-The operating system does this on the fly, without touching the originals, as the items are being transferred to your computer via USB.
+The ”Automatic” option transcodes your H.265 videos into the H.264 format and HEIF images into JPEGs. iOS perform conversion on the fly, without touching the originals in the Photos app.

-For instance, every time you share HEIF images or H.265 videos using AirDrop or one of the Share sheet services such as Mail, Messages or third-party ones, iOS always sends the items in the more compatible JPEG or H.264 format.
+iOS even takes care you don’t run into compatibility issues with HEIF/H.265 media—every time you share HEIF images or H.265 videos using AirDrop or one of the Share sheet services such as Mail or Messages, the operating system always uploads your media items in the more compatible JPEG or H.264 format.

 Need help?
 Ask iDB!